 - Site inspections are conducted regularly by technical staff to assess facility conditions.
-Surveillance activities include collection and processing of monitoring data and completion of regular visual inspections of all facilities. - Dam safety inspections (or Safety Inspections for heap leach facilities) are conducted at least annually by the external EoR to assess the stability and safety of facilities. - Dam safety reviews (or equivalent Independent Safety Reviews for filtered tailings or heap leach facilities) are conducted by an independent reviewer following CDA recommended criteria and frequencies, and commensurate with the consequence classification of the facility, to assess facility risk and identify improvements. - Experts review boards to further improve our current assurance process in some of our higher consequence facilities, including EoR forums and an Independent Review Board for Jacobina Mine in Brazil. - Management system reviews are conducted annually by internal teams presented to the Vice President of Mineral Processing, Tailings & Dams, country managers and/or general managers, and led by the Senior Director of Critical Facilities, to ensure corporate governance over tailings management and to ensure that the Company is satisfied that the tailings management structure and system are effective. - The TSM Tailings Management Protocol selfassessments and internal audits to ensure the compliance of its tailings management system with the TSM protocol are conducted annually by each site.
+Surveillance activities include the collection and processing of monitoring data and completion of regular visual inspections of all facilities. - Dam safety inspections (or Safety Inspections for heap leach facilities) are conducted at least annually by the external Engineer of Record (EoR) to assess the stability and safety of facilities. - Dam safety reviews (or equivalent Independent Safety Reviews for filtered tailings or heap leach facilities) are conducted by an independent reviewer following CDA recommended criteria and frequencies, and commensurate with the consequence classification of the facility, to assess facility risk and identify improvements. - Experts review boards to further improve our current assurance process in some of our higher consequence facilities, including recognized subject experts or panel and an Independent Review Board for Jacobina Mine in Brazil.

-- The TSM Tailings Management Protocol external verifications are completed by independent auditors every 3 years on frequencies recommended by the TSM protocol. - Risk assessment and dam breach analyses are conducted for each tailings facility; key risks are identified and risk management plans developed accordingly. - Regular reports are prepared to update executive management on tailings stability and operations status for all facilities.
+- Management system reviews are conducted annually by the Senior Director for Critical Infrastructure and their team, and results are presented to the Vice President of Mineral Processing, Tailings & Dams, Country Managers and/or General Managers to ensure corporate governance over tailings management and other critical infrastructure are effective and align with our company commitments and standards. - The TSM Tailings Management Protocol selfassessments and internal audits that ensure compliance of its tailings management system with the TSM protocol are conducted annually by each site with the support of our corporate technical team. - The TSM Tailings Management Protocol external verifications are completed by independent auditors every three years, as recommended by the TSM protocol. - Risk assessment and dam breach analyses are conducted for each tailings facility; key risks are identified, and risk management plans developed accordingly. - Regular reports are prepared to update executive management on tailings stability and operations status for all facilities.
 The reports include key identified risks, critical controls and mitigation actions. - The monitoring of downstream water, sediments, and soil quality helps ensure our compliance with predictive models and water quality regulations. - Corporate Environmental Audits sample and review the site management system to identify areas for improvement.